emtee40/SurvivalManual-wiki/Psychology.md

 ### BASIC STRESS MANAGEMENT TECHNIQUES

+These techniques have been adapted from "Super Reading Secrets" (ISBN: 978-0-446362993) by Howard Stephen Berg which are designed to improve learning efficiency:

 **Belly Breathing:** Instead of breathing by expanding your chest, breathe in while expanding your belly.
 This breathing technique is known for being very relaxing.

 **Double Inhale:** Breathe in twice.
 Breathe in as much as you can, wait for about a second, then try to breathe in some more before breathing out.
 Adding delay between the steps and inhaling/exhaling slowly might increase the effectiveness of the exercise.
 Some versions of the exercise suggest breathing in a third time.
 This breathing technique has a calming effect and is cited to be used by professionals in stressful working environments.